wakbijok/enhanced-pve-cluster-lxc-updater/README.md

 # Proxmox Cluster LXC Updater

 A comprehensive script for updating LXC containers across a Proxmox VE cluster.
 Combines the excellent user experience of tteck's community scripts with cluster-wide capabilities and safety features.
+I tested this on 3 nodes HCI Proxmox.
+You should adjust accordingly

 ## ✨ Features